.

 And God, after finishing all this work, said, “It is very good.”
 Not “Some of it is very good, and I ain’t sure about the rest…”

 Food for thought!
 As I responded to David, why have I never gotten that use of they as singular?
 Ah!
-Because my go-to study Bible (NRSV), uses the plural mankind in place of the Hebrew adam, which the KJV has capitalized as a singular name… and now I’m down a rabbit hole of comparing translations of Genesis 5:2 (see below if you like).
+Because my go-to study Bible (NRSV), uses the plural mankind in place of the Hebrew adam; the KJV does a better job in this case – it has capitalized Adam as a singular name and insisted on using “they” to refer to this one being… and now I’m down a rabbit hole of comparing translations of Genesis 5:2 (see below if you like).

 So why “tyranny”?
 Well first because in a shiny ADD moment, I originally wrote the above sentence and misspelled “translations” as “tyranslations”… and thought, “the tyranny of translation?
 Ooh, yes!
 I may need to find a place to use that.”
 (Well, OK, the first thought of course was Tyrannosaurus…)